 Yet, a combined service is not the solution for every Sunday.
 Fan explains that preparing a sermon in one language then translating into another compromises the quality, due to the logic of each language.
 Separate services allow both congregations to receive the full message.

-While navigating sermons in two different languages can be complex, the element of language also provides GCC Bronx with opportunity for outreach, particularly through the Chinese language school that the church plant started a few years ago.
+The element of language also provides GCC Bronx with opportunity for outreach, particularly through the Chinese language school that the church plant started a few years ago.
 One day per week, Chinese language classes for elementary-aged kids have been held in the same building in which the church gathers.

 “Whenever we have Easter, Christmas, or Chinese New Year celebrations, the parents and families come join,” she says.
 “That’s our opportunity to get to know them and spread the gospel.”